tiffanyfay/lets-generate-art/image-gen-demo/README.md

 ## Applications

-### Database
-This is a Java application that uses Spring Data and Spring Web to create a database table to store

 ### Launcher
 This application takes in prompts for OpenAI and launches jobs for each prompt.

 ### Image Generator and Database store
+This app uses bash to talk to the OpenAI API to create a Dall-E image.
+It then stores these prompts and image URLs into a database.

+### Database
+This is a Java application that uses Spring Data and Spring Web to create a database table and REST endpoint to make GET and POST requests.
+It's specifically for a PostgreSQL database.

 ## Things to do
 0. Create gen namespace